 Speaking of design characteristics, the front bumper has been chiselled sharp and has subtle muscular hints.
 The headlamp brings memories of the Jazz but now flaunts black inserts.
 Doors and rear fenders are the same while the tailgate is new.
 The moment we talk about rear lamps, Jazz’ inspiration comes flooding back.
 Take a look…

 The WR-V also gets faux aluminium skid plates.
 It also comes with a grille with chrome inserts inspired from the BR-V.

 According to the latest update, Autocar professional reports that Honda will launch the WR-V in India on 16th March.

 WR-V Price & Placement

-Quite clearly, WR-V will sit just ahead of the Jazz and under their compact SUV BR-V. Considering that BR-V has not been able to do well (so far, majorly because of lack of features and high prices), WR-V is expected to be more sensibly priced along with being fairly well kitted.
+Quite clearly, WR-V will sit just ahead of the Jazz and under their compact SUV BR-V. Considering that BR-V has not been able to do well (so far, majorly because of lack of features and high price), WR-V is expected to be more sensibly priced along with being fairly well kitted.
 We estimate the ex-showroom price range between 6.5 Lakhs to 10 Lakhs.

 As you can guess, WR-V will fight out with all the soft-roaders, crossovers, compact SUVs of this space which includes…

 - Fiat Avventura